Dreamed 2008/3/1, 3/3 and 3/14 by Cory

 EDITOR'S NOTE

-A big argument against psychic dreams is: "If we can dream of the future, why don't we dream clearly and prevent disasters when we wake?"
-Cory's dreams seem typical: they seem to sense trouble, but they weren't a clear call to action.
+One argument against ESP is: "If we can see the future, why don't we see clearly and prevent more disasters?"
+Cory's dreams seem typical--they sense trouble, but weren't a clear call to action.

-But clear warnings do come now and then; Sally Rhine Feather's book The Gift studies over 400 of them detailed enough to be useful.
-Yet shockingly few got acted on--only one-third!
+But some warnings are clear; Sally Rhine Feather's book The Gift studies over 400 dreams & visions clear enough to act on.
+Yet only a third really were acted on!
 Why?
-Fear of mockery, a distaste for the irrational, lack of opportunity (how do you halt a scheduled plane flight?)
-But when warnings were acted on, two thirds of the time that action paid off.
+Fear of mockery, distaste for superstition, lack of opportunity (you can't halt a scheduled plane flight).
+But when warnings were acted on, two thirds of the time, action paid off.
 Clear warning-dreams can save lives--if heeded!

-What if there simply is no action?
-The Stroke is a powerful example how a psychic dream can be clear, literal and accurate, yet futile--except to prepare you for an unavoidable loss.
+What if there simply is no possible action?
+The Stroke is a powerful example how a clear, accurate psychic dream can be futile--except to prepare you for an unavoidable loss.

-Another type: in one of the best-known psychic dreams on record, Ferdinand's Assassination, Bishop Lanyi dreamt he got an animated postcard from his ex-student Ferdinand stating baldly "I'm going to be killed today"--and asking the bishop to pray for him.
-Not to warn anyone, not to save him!
-The prediction was detailed, showing Ferdinand's risky behavior (an open car driving narrow streets in a hostile town); Bishop Lanyi could have used it to try and and prevent the assassination.
+What if others don't want action?
+In the famous case of Ferdinand's Assassination, Bishop Lanyi dreamt he got a postcard from his ex-student Ferdinand stating flatly "I will be killed today"--and asking the bishop to pray for him.
+Not to save him!
+The prediction was detailed; Bishop Lanyi could have to tried to prevent the assassination.
 He didn't.
 He took the dream at face value.
-Rescue was not wanted.
-If Ferdinand knew he was going to die, he accepted it, and didn't ask to be saved.
-And he trusted his unworldly friend not to "save" him--except spiritually.
+Ferdinand expected to die, embraced it, and didn't ask to be saved.
+He trusted his friend to assist only his soul, not his body.

-We may only have useful warning dreams if no one objects to being saved!
-The rest of the time, we may be denied useful details precisely because than we might interfere.
+If I'm right, we only get useful warning dreams if no one objects to action!
+Otherwise we may be denied useful details precisely because we might interfere.
 Metaphoric dreams are one solution--they prepare us emotionally without letting us meddle.
 Karen gets flushed down the toilet--and notice the metaphor's more than a disguise.
 It expresses anger and disgust too, over the failure to catch her killer.
 It's not a newsflash; it's a bitter editorial.
-Meaningful... after the fact.
-Jung advance this same argument about non-psychic dreams, challenging Freud's idea of dream-distortions as disguise.
-The symbolism isn't noise--it's signal too!
+Meaningful, after the fact.
+Jung proposed this for non-psychic dreams too, challenging Freud's idea of dream-distortions as disguise.
+Symbolism isn't noise--it's signal!

 If I'm right, you'll get clear, usable dream-warnings only when you...

 It's enough to make you give up on the whole can of worms and go back to being a skeptic--unless you've had one of those compelling, detailed dreams that is unambiguously psychic.
-Cory mentions the definite sense of "outsiderness" an experienced dreamworker gradually learns to associate with such dreams.
-They're identifiable even if their images don't give you anything useful--useful to convince skeptics, OR useful in helping to save a friend.
+Cory mentions a distinct sense of "outsiderness" an experienced dreamworker gradually learns to associate with such dreams.
+I concur.
+A few psychic dreams flag themselves; but many are identifiable by their feel, even if their images give you nothing useful--useful to convince skeptics, OR useful in helping to save a friend.

 Who may not want saving.